digitalfabrik/integreat-locales/README.md

 ## Submitting a translation job

 Once in a while the texts in this repository get sent to professional translators.
-The general process is as follows:
+The general process for the [./locales.json](locales.json) is as follows:

 * Create an issue that a new translation job should be created
 * Create a branch for the issue